tokilabs/disl-xtex/README.md

 The four stages are as follows:

-### Stage 1: Implement a Language Server For a Statemachine DSL with Xtext
+### Stage 1: Implement a Language Server For a Statemachine DSL with Xtetx

 We create a new Xtext project, add a grammar for a statemachine DSL, and run the Xtext code generator to generate the [language server](https://microsoft.github.io/language-server-protocol/) (LS) for the DSL.
 We also add a bit of sugar in form of